Swapnil-Parashare/CrowdCoin/README.md

 5]As spending request requires approvals, if contributers observes some suspicious activity, they will not approve his request.
 6]Here contributers have total control over the money they can see were the money is going and can see weather the recipient is geniune or not.

+## Technologies Used

+- Node.js
+- Web3.js
+- Solidity
+- Ganache
+- Mocha
+- Metamask
+- Infura
+- Remix-IDE
+- React.js
+- Next.js

+### Note
-Note : Please have a look at "ProjectFlow" file to get better understanding of the project and its coding stuff.
+Please have a look at "ProjectFlow" file to get better understanding of the project and its coding stuff.